From Ancient Soil

 Poet Craig A. Roberts, tangata-tiriti, is from Aotearoa New Zealand, the emergent island highlands of a vast drowned continent Te Riu-a-Māui (Zealandia).
 He lives above the deep realm of oceans on e Ika-a-Māui (North Island), one of over 700 isles.
 There is a mountain close by called Kapakapanui.
 From its slopes the waters of the Waikanae River flow to the sea.
-His father’s forbears left their beloved mountains and glens of Central Highlands of Scotland to Glasgow, and his mother’s left the ripe fields of Northumbria.
+His father’s forbears left their beloved mountains and glens of Perthshire Highlands to Lanarkshire, Scotland.
+His mother’s left the ripe fields of Northumbria.
 Over the generations the journeys of Craig’s forebears brought them to these tectonic isles.

-Nowadays he writes through a Celtic lens on the restorative grace of Solas Chrìost [Christ’s Light] transforming yesterday’s fight with tomorrow’s life.
+Craig, previously worked as an applied social scientist alongside leaders as they rowed through infinite storms.
+Nowadays he chooses to reach others writing poetry to speak into this age of disenchantment.
+He writes through a Celtic lens on the restorative grace of Solas Chrìost [Christ’s Light] transforming yesterday’s fight with tomorrow’s life.

 He has published five books on journeying with Ìosa Crìost amid the ‘otherness of life’ around us.